 hazelnuts.
 Roasted at the very last moment.

-Hazelnuts are one of the carefully selected ingredients used to prepare some of our most loved products, like Kinder Bueno & Kinder Schoko-Bons.
-We start with whole hazelnuts and roast them at the very last moment to retain their optimal flavour for our recipes.
+Hazelnuts are one of the carefully selected ingredients used to prepare some of our most loved products, like Kinder Bueno.
+We start from whole hazelnuts and roast them at the very last moment when creating our products, to retain their flavour in our recipes.

 Experts in selecting and roasting the hazelnuts

 We only source whole, shelled and un-toasted hazelnuts and we take a lot of care in selecting them and monitoring them from tree to harvest and throughout transport and toasting.

 When hazelnuts arrive at our factories, we carry out quality controls to make sure that they meet our strict standards.
 Finally we process and roast 100% of our hazelnuts ourselves, to guarantee that their quality, aroma and freshness is best maintained, enhancing the taste of our products.

 We roast them in our factories, next to the production lines, right before combining them in our recipes together with the other ingredients.
 In each of our plants we have a "master roaster", who carefully calibrates the parameters of the roaster depending on the origin of the hazelnuts, their moisture and size, in order to enhance their fragrance.

 We roast the hazelnuts in batches of the same calibre to ensure better sensory uniformity and adopt low temperatures and slow processes.
 Every day the experts in our laboratories carry out specific tests to assess the hazelnuts aroma, taste and texture at every stage in the process.